Black Wall Street (Durham, North Carolina): Social strata

 Black Wall Street had a considerable effect on social progression.
 During the late 1800s the first Jim Crow laws were established, which mandated racial segregation in all public facilities in Southern United States.
 By 1890 the "separate but equal" clause had become quite common throughout the south.
 Black Wall Street indirectly maintained this concept.

 Black social strata in Durham was shifting rapidly during the late 1800s.
 The self-made African-American businessman yielded high status and "suffered little condescension" from the older, White-oriented business class.
 By the start of the 1900s increasing segregation and urbanization encouraged the rise of a Black business class.
 This threatened to reorder the African-American status system that had been determined by antebellum forces.
 Fortunately for Durham, the lack of an entrenched antebellum social order, allowed this social change to come about with little upheaval.
 Higher-ranking Blacks like Merrick were considered upper-class and "new rich."

-However, as previously mentioned this social change did not involve the desegregation of Whites and Blacks.
+However, as previously mentioned, this social change did not involve the desegregation of White and Black citizens.
 Instead two distinct social structures were apparent due to the presence of Black Wall Street.
 The presence of an expanding urban area that offered industrial opportunity allowed for the formation of a Black middle class.
 The only true interaction that occurred between the two distinct social hierarchies occurred at the highest ranks, such as in the case of Merrick with the Dukes and Julian Carr.